 Salt to taste

-Preheat oven to 425°F. In a bowl, combine the vegetables with avocado oil, garlic powder, oregano and salt.
-Spread on a baking sheet and roast for 20 to 25 minutes, tossing halfway.
-Make these tasty veggies as a negative dish!
+Heat oven to 425°F. In a bowl, toss the vegetables in avocado oil, garlic powder, oregano and salt.
+Spread on a baking sheet and roast for 20 to 25 minutes, turning halfway.
+Washington Veggies Make these delicious greens as a negate dish!

 Avocado Oil Pancakes